ctu-mrs/RMS/README.md

   * **single parameter only -> depends on the SLAM pipeline (and not the environment!)**
     * tuned just once given your pipeline
   * deterministic (no data for learning needed)
+  * when is it (probably) not going to perform well:
+    * the data have large orientation changes between two consecutive frames (tens of degrees)
+    * under heavy noise (such as dust clouds)

 #### Code & How to
 The code will be made available upon acceptance.